Rishi Sunak: The super-rich former banker who will be the first person of color to lead Britain – KION546

 But in a sign of just how unpredictable British politics has become, Sunak has returned triumphant from the political wilderness to replace Truss, whose premiership imploded last week.

 Sunak was the only leadership hopeful to secure the support of 100 Conservative members of parliament, the necessary threshold set by party officials for potential candidates.
-He will become the first person of color to lead the UK — and at the age of 42, he is also the youngest person to take the office in more than 200 years.
+He will become the first person of color to be British prime minister — and at the age of 42, he is also the youngest person to take the office in more than 200 years.

 He was the last person standing after his rivals — Johnson and the Leader of the House of Commons Penny Mordaunt — fell by the wayside.